mfukar/mfukar.github.com/_posts/2016-05-21-ticketspinlock.md

 ---
 layout: post
 title: Ticket spinlocks
-tags: [ticket-spinlock, linux, synchronization]
+tags: [ticket-spinlock, linux, synchronization, cpp]
-year: 2016
+year: 2017
-month: 05
+month: 09
-day: 21
+day: 04
-published: true
+published: false
 summary: Ticket spinlocks, what are they, and how are they used?
 ---